PT69-5 PT69-5A 6809 Single Board Computer

 Click Here to download PT69-5 PTMON V1.5 User Manual

 Click Here for V1.5 Boot ROM Image for 2764 EPROM.
-PTMON and OS9 Boot - Supports boot from SD memory board
+PTMON V1.5 and OS9 Boot - Supports boot from SD memory board.

 GoTek Utilities

-Click Here GoTek IMG.CFG File The configuration file you need for your GoTek to support FLEX/OS9 Formats
+Click Here GoTek IMG.CFG File The configuration file you need for your GoTek to support FLEX/OS9 formats.
+UnZip and place on your USB Memory stick.

 FLEX User Manuals